beaconsproject/disturbance_explorer/docs/datasets.md

 #### Optional - Shapefile

-- **Other disturbances** can be uploaded as shapefiles and included in the analysis.
+- **Other disturbances** (linear and areal) can be uploaded as shapefiles and included in the analysis.
 However, only an overall buffer size can be applied to additional disturbances.

 📌 Note: All layers in the GeoPackage, as well as shapefiles for **Other disturbances**, must have the same projection.
 Additionally, the study area must contain the full extent of disturbance layers to ensure